You can get an eSIM plan from £6/month in the UK. We compare eSIM-compatible SIM-only deals.

 Best eSIM Ready Plan

 In the UK, it can be useful having an eSIM for your mobile phone.
-Having an eSIM will allow you to access the dual-SIM functionality on newer iPhone, Samsung Galaxy and Google Pixel phones.
-For instance, you might be able to have two phone numbers and two plans on your phone at the same time (e.g. having both your work phone number and your personal phone number on the same device).
+Having an eSIM will allow you to use the dual-SIM functionality on newer iPhone, Samsung Galaxy and Google Pixel phones.
+For instance, you can have two phone numbers and two plans on your phone at the same time (e.g. both your work phone number and your personal phone number on the same device).

-At present, Vodafone is our recommended network if you’re looking for an eSIM plan in the UK:
+At present, Lyca Mobile and Vodafone are our recommended networks if you’re looking for an eSIM plan in the UK:

 ![]() |